Most claimed statistical findings in cross-sectional return predictability are likely true: An Easy Bound on the FDR

+The entry for \citet{harvey2016and} (HLZ) is notable.
+It shows that the Easy Bound, applied to HLZ's dataset, implies an FDR of at most 12\%.
+This result contrasts with HLZ's conclusion that most findings are false, and suggests that the disparate FDR estimates in the literature are not due to differences in data.
+We will see that different methods are not the issue either, and that the debate is driven by different interpretations of multiple testing methods (Section \ref{sec:discuss}).

-In summary, the FDR is small because the research process readily generates large t-stats, much more readily than compared to a standard normal distribution.
-This property can be seen in the frequency of large t-stats in atheoretical data-mining studies or in conservative extrapolations of the large t-stats of published strategies.
-Similar results have been reported in previous studies, but these often involve structural estimation (e.g. \citet{chen2020publication}).
-In contrast, my FDR bounds so simple they can be estimated by just plugging in numbers from summary statistic tables.
+In summary, the FDR is small because the research process readily generates signals with large t-stats, much more readily than compared to a standard normal distribution.
+This property can be seen in the relatively high frequency of large t-stats in data mining experiments or in conservative extrapolations of published t-stats.